hpcleuven/VscDocumentation/source/leuven/tier2_hardware/2025_hardware.rst

   - partitions TBA ``interactive``,

-All nodes are interconnected using an Infiniband NDR network
+All nodes are interconnected using an Infiniband NDR network.
 All nodes are connected to the Lustre parallel file system through an Infiniband HDR-100 network.

-Just as wICE Sapphire Rapids, the new cluster is direct liquid cooled.
+Similar to the wICE Sapphire Rapids and the H100 nodes, the new cluster is direct liquid cooled.

 Storage
 -------

-A new parallel filesystem will be installed together with the cluster.
-IBM Storage Scale, 5.8 PB .
-This filesystem will be connected over NDR.
+A new parallel filesystem will be installed together with the cluster (IBM Storage Scale, 5.8 PB, connected over NDR).
+We will assign scratch storage on this new filesystem and also offer project storage (similar to the current `staging` storage).

-A connection to the existing Lustre filesystem will be setup, to make sure your existing data is accessible from the new cluster.
+The compute nodes will also be connected to the existing Lustre filesystem, so all your existing data will be accessible from the new cluster.

-Scratch will be provided on the new filesystem and also project storage equivalent with current staging functionality.